GOD BLESS AMERICA!!

 Following are a few tips to help your lawn and gardens thrive this summer.

-LAWN The lawn turf grass will need water in different amounts and possibly on a different schedule from the annual flowerbeds mentioned previously.
+LAWN The lawn turf grass will need water in different amounts, and possibly on a different schedule from the flower beds.
 When it comes to the lawn, once again, keep the soil moist.
 However, do not water needlessly.
 Overwatering your lawn wastes water and promotes disease problems.
 And here is a no-no: do not water “lightly” every day.
 A light, daily sprinkling encourages diseases and creates a shallow root system.
 Here’s the key: apply sufficient water to reach a depth of 6 to 8 inches.

 CHINCH BUGS If your grass wilts, turns yellowish brown, dried out, and dies in sunny areas and along sidewalks and driveways, CHECK FOR CHINCH BUGS!
 While these little guys feed on several types of grasses, St. Augustine and Zoysia are their favorites.
 They can move across an entire lawn within a few days.
 Treat with an insecticide, or call a professional such as Lawn Ranger Company’s renowned GREEN LAWN SYSTEM.